- 10/10/2019 - 11/10/2019

 Selected papers will be peer-reviewed for a special issue in an accredited journal or edited volume and for projected publication by end 2020.

 Colloquium organiser: Dr Aretha Phiri, Senior Lecturer, Department of Literary Studies in English (DLSE) and Iso Lomso Research Fellow, Stellenbosch Institute for Advanced Study (STIAS), South Africa.
 Participation in this colloquium will be by invitation.
-STIAS will provide accommodation for up to 12 participants; while home institution support will be welcomed, applications for travel costs will also be considered.
+STIAS will provide the colloquium venue, catering, local airport transfers and accommodation for up to 12 participants.
+STIAS welcomes home institution support for flight tickets, but will consider to cover travel costs of participants upon request.

 The colloquium is supported by the Stellenbosch Institute for Advanced Study (STIAS) as part of Dr Phiri’s Iso Lomso research project.
 Please visit the project site at http://stias.ac.za/?p=4992 and the Iso Lomso homepage at http://stias.ac.za/iso-lomso/ for more information.